Seiran Khatlamadjian: Works

 Seiran Khatlamadjian show an emotional quality parallel with the art of Arshile Gprky.
-Khatlamajian has the vibrant line, but he is the more lyrical of in his finely executed drawings and his abstract canvases (1991-1994).
-Freed of the constraints of figurative art, this artist create a visual structure, which, at its best, can be considered a plastic formula for the Armenian spirit: a polyphonic harmony of colors penetrated by sharp and thorn-like lines.
+Khatlamajian has the vibrant line, but he is the more lyrical of in his finely executed drawings and his abstract canvases (1991–1994).
+Freed of the constraints of figurative art, this artist create a visual structure, which, at its best, can be considered a plastic formula for the Armenian spirit: a polyphonic harmony of colors penetrated by sharp and thornlike lines.
 This coexistence in his works of peaceful harmony and dramatic disturbance reflecting the troubled course of Armenian history.